nguyenhonglich111-1001/ethernau-solutions/Dex/README.md

 45 110
 ```

-At the end I swap 45 token.
+At the end I swap by hand 45 token.
 45*110/45 = 110.
 Exact the amount in the contract have.
 The final log is:
 ```
 20 110